gary9716/sui-gacha/.github/DEPLOYMENT.md

 After a deployment completes:
 1. Check the workflow run in the **Actions** tab
 2. The package ID will be displayed in the workflow logs
-3. For PRs, the package ID will be posted as a comment
-4. For tagged releases, a GitHub release will be created with the package ID